 Your Dependent(s) become eligible for Plan benefits on the date You become eligible or, if later, on the date the person satisfies the definitions of Dependent.

-You must notify the Fund Office of any Dependents and provide any requested materials
+You must notify the Fund Office of any Dependents (current or new) and provide any requested materials before the Plan will pay benefits for Your Dependents.